 Once you can maintain good alignment in your posture, think of your posture line as your center axis around which your body rotates.
 This is the basis of truly efficient movement because as you rotate your axis, your legs will be moved by your centerline which significantly increases your fluidity.
 In t’ai chi, your centerline is where your power lies, so it’s important to keep your “pipeline” straight so that chi can flow through your body unhindered.

-From observing the effects of good posture on runners of all abilities, I'm convinced that good body alignment is the cornerstone of good, efficient running techniqueand good health in general.
+From observing the effects of good posture on runners of all abilities, I’m convinced that good body alignment is the cornerstone of good running form and of good health in general.